 Imperial’s biomedical engineering project will look to develop new treatments for pressing healthcare problems.
 LSE’s project aims for a deeper understanding of inequality around the world as well as its social, economic and political consequences.

-“The successful bids from Imperial College London and the LSE demonstrate the breadth of the UK’s scientific expertise, and are exactly the types of projects our upcoming Industrial Strategy will look to support,” Johnson went on.
+“The successful bids from Imperial College London and the LSE demonstrate the breadth of the UK’s scientific expertise and are exactly the types of projects our upcoming Industrial Strategy will look to support,” Johnson went on.
 “This announcement – along with our investment of £2 billion per year by the end of this parliament for scientific research and development – highlights our commitment to ensuring we remain at the forefront of global science.”

-UKRPIF aims to boost UK economy
+UKRPIF aims to boost the UK economy

 Since May 2012 the UKRPIF has been supporting research institutions to attract investment, in the hope of boosting the UK economy.
 Managed by the Higher Education Funding Council for England (HEFCE) in collaboration with other UK higher education funding bodies, funding proposals are assessed by an independent panel.